meghakumari05/AI-Resume-Analyzer/README.md

  AI-Powered Analysis – Evaluates skills, keywords, and industry relevance.

- Match Scoring – Analyze resumes and give scores .
+ Match Scoring – Generates an overall score based on AI .

- Feedback & Suggestions – Provides improvement tips for better chances.
+ Feedback & Suggestions – Provides tips to improve resume quality.

- Dashboard/Report – Generates structured insights for easy review.
+ Report Generation – Presents results in a clear and structured format.

 ## Techmologies Used
 React / Next.js